eoinkelly/notes/elixir/disassembly/disassembly.md

   debuggable builds to clients.

 You can pass

 * output of parser step via `'P'` option
 * output after *all* sources transfromations via `'E'` option
 * output assembler code via `'S'` option

-> Elixir also brings a new underlying AST to the table, instead of the Erlang AST where everything form has its own representation, the Elixir AST has a far more uniform representation, which makes meta-programming far easier.
+> Elixir also brings a new underlying AST to the table, instead of the Erlang
+> AST where everything form has its own representation, the Elixir AST has a
+> far more uniform representation, which makes meta-programming far easier.

+NB: The elixir AST is not the same as the erlang one!

-> variables can be re-bound in sequences.
-This is actually ok, the resulting forms can still be normalized into a static-single-assignment (SSA) form.
+> In elixir variables can be re-bound in sequences.
+This is actually ok, the
+> resulting forms can still be normalized into a static-single-assignment (SSA)
+> form.